 In September 1959, the Congress of Racial Equality (CORE) held an Interracial Action Institute in Miami.
 Following this meeting, white and black students and others began sit-ins at area department stores that refused to serve black patrons.
 This image shows a later sit-in at Burdine's on East Flagler Street (presently the location of Macy's).
 Although these sit-ins did not immediately lead to the integration of Miami lunch counters, they gave activists important lessons that would help spur the wave of successful sit-ins that began in Greensboro, NC in 1960.

 HistoryMiami, formerly known as the Historical Museum of Southern Florida, preserves the history and culture of Miami and southern Florida.
 Because southern Florida has historically stood as the cultural crossroads of America, HistoryMiami interprets and presents its vast collection of artifacts, providing locals and visitors with meaningful ways to connect to the region’s past and its ever-evolving future.
-In addition to the museum’s 40,000 square feet of gallery space that features a variety of exciting and interactive exhibits, the museum also offers a variety of city tours.
+In addition to the Museum’s 40,000 square feet of gallery space that features a variety of exciting and interactive exhibits, the museum also offers a variety of city tours.
 The top floor houses the museum’s permanent exhibition, where the “Tropical Dreams: A People's History of South Florida” exhibit (2015-2017) showcases over 12,000 years of regional history.
 The lobby contains the gift shop as well as two galleries that rotate temporary exhibitions.
 HistoryMiami also includes the Archives and Research Center, which contains historic photos and documents useful to scholars, distant learners and industry professionals.
-The organization also offers a variety of historic tours-click the links below to learn more.